 There’s a perfect spot for a pickup match of sand volleyball right along Bayside Walk on the northern edge of Sail Bay.
 The volleyball court is set up directly on the beach past Graham Street.
 Volleyball enthusiasts regularly flock to the court after work hours and play until sunset.

-The venue is informal, so you can come to join the fun when the nine-to-fivers are playing or gather your own group to play.
+The venue is informal, so you can join the fun when the nine-to-fivers are playing or gather your own group to play.
 There is street parking on Graham Street in Crown Point.

 Fly a Kite

 De Anza Cove Park is in Mission Bay’s northeast corner across the street from Mission Bay Golf Course.
-This expansive park wraps around De Anza Cove, making the lifeguard protected beach a great option for families with small children.
-A walking/biking trail cuts through the park that connects it to Mission Bay Park and Tecolote Shores.
+This expansive park wraps around De Anza Cove, making the lifeguard-protected beach a great option for families with small children.
+A walking/biking trail cuts through the park, connecting it to Mission Bay Park and Tecolote Shores.

 A vast grassy area is popular for kite flying and picnicking.
-There are fire pits, volleyball and basketball courts, a children’s playground, a boat launch, and public showers and restrooms.
+There are fire pits, picnic tables, volleyball and basketball courts, a children’s playground, a boat launch, public showers, and restrooms.
 Parking is free.

 Take Watersports Classes

-In its 45 years of operation, Mission Bay Aquatic Center has helped tens of thousands of people learn surfing, windsurfing, sailing, water skiing, wake surfing, wakeboarding, stand up paddleboarding, kayaking, and rowing.
+In its 45 years of operation, Mission Bay Aquatic Center has helped thousands of people learn surfing, windsurfing, sailing, water skiing, wake surfing, wakeboarding, stand-up paddleboarding, kayaking, and rowing.

 It’s one of the largest instructional water sports facilities in the world.
 It is run by San Diego State University (SDSU) in cooperation with the University of California San Diego (UCSD).
 The center is also sustainable and committed to protecting the marine environment.